Langos is a Hungarian flatbread a gloriously indulgent street food that simply must be topped with sour cream (tejfol) and grated cheese.

 - Stir together with the back of a knife until it becomes almost a single mass.

-- Finish this process with your hands, you just want to form a ball add more liquid if required. *See notes above on consistency*
+- Finish this process with your hands, you just want to form a ball, and add more liquid if required. *See notes above in the FAQ section on consistency*

 - Cover and allow to prove for an hour, you want the dough to double in size.

-- Add the canola oil and water and give it a shake, shake again before adding to the finished langos.
+- Add the rapeseed oil and water and give it a shake, shake again before adding to the finished langos.

-- Oil your hands and grab half of the dough and form a rough circle, with the dough thicker at the edges than the centre.
+- Oil your hands, grab half of the dough and form a rough circle, with the dough thicker at the edges than the centre.

-- Carefully place in the hot oil and cook for two minutes each side.
+- Carefully place the bread into hot oil and cook for two minutes on each side.

 - Repeat with the reaming dough.